abhijitramesh/react-kirupa/readme.md

 This readme contains the notes I wrote and while following along Kirap React for Beginners tutorial.

-## Building the first React Applicaiton
+## Building the first React Application
 #### JSX

 Unlike other websites we have seen React uses something known as JSX, JSX allows us to use html like tags inside javascript which allows us to create good looking UI as well as manipulate its functions.
 What react does is take this code and convert it into normal JS,HTML and CSS so that our browser can understand the same.